papaert-cloud/ExecutiveDisorderLive-upstream/replit.md

 ## System Architecture

+### Content Generation Workflow

+**⚠️ IMPORTANT: Two-Phase Architecture**

+**Phase 1: Pre-Generation (One-time, before deployment):**
+- Run backend generation system to create all 242+ assets (cards, leaders, crises, endings)
+- Export everything to Dropbox/Replit folder as JSON/YAML files
+- Generate all images, portraits, audio using AI APIs (ElevenLabs, Runway ML, etc.)
+- **AI APIs used ONLY in this phase, NOT during gameplay**

+**Phase 2: Game Runtime (What players use):**
+- Load pre-generated assets from static JSON/TypeScript files
+- Player tracking saves stats to localStorage/Dropbox
+- Game saves/loads work with pre-generated content
+- **NO API calls during gameplay - all assets are static**

 ### Frontend Architecture

 -   **Framework & Build System:** React 18 with TypeScript, Vite for bundling, and GLSL shader support.